Save Up to 75% on Kate Spade Valentine's Day Handbags, PJs and Jewelry

 Shop the Kate Spade Collection

 Rather than scrambling to find unique Valentine's Day gift ideas, Kate Spade has you covered with heart-adorned fashion and accessories that make excellent gifts.
 While chocolate and other edible treats don't last forever, a special handbag, stylish phone case, or card holder can be a treasured gift.
-In anticipation of the romance-themed holiday, the Kate Spade Valentine's Day collection is a one-stop-shop for heartfelt surprises.
-Plus, when you buy a handbag, you can get 20% off any wallet with the code MAKEAMATCH.
+In anticipation of the romance-themed holiday, the Kate Spade Valentine's Day collection is a one-stop shop for heartfelt surprises.
+Plus, you can save big on handbag and wallet bundles with code MAKEITTWO.

 For a timeless quilted version of the Love Shack crossbody, this style is crafted from a soft and smooth leather with a chic gold chain.